Heather Sears: Later life and career

 Sears reduced her work commitments to raise her three sons, but she continued to appear on television in many BBC and ITV dramas until 1981.
 She also appeared as Grusha in Brecht's The Caucasian Chalk Circle at the Chichester Festival Theatre in 1969 and in Alan Ayckbourn's comedy How the Other Half Loves in London's West End.

 In the 1970s, Sears returned to provincial repertory theatre.
 She was based at the Haymarket Theatre in Leicester, where she played title roles in classical plays by Sophocles (Antigone and Elektra), Shakespeare, Goldsmith, Dostoyevsky, Ibsen (Hedda Gabler) and Strindberg (Miss Julie), as well as in the work of more modern playwrights such as Liane Aukin (Little Lamb), Brecht (The Caucasian Chalk Circle), Ayckbourn (How the Other Half Loves), Rattigan and Pinter.
 She also toured with the One-Woman-Show playing Virginia Woolf.
 She later appeared in a television film adaptation of Dickens' semi-autobiographical novel Great Expectations (1974) as Biddy.
 In 1989, she made her final screen appearance in The Last Day of School, in which she played a working mother and entrepreneur.

 In the last ten years of her life, Sears travelled extensively, spending many months in Mexico, China, Italy, North Africa and Egypt.
-Her husband Tony Masters died in May 1990 while on holiday with her in the south of France, where the couple would visit every year during the Cannes Film Festival.
+Her husband, production designer Anthony Masters, died in May 1990 while on holiday with her in the south of France, where the couple would visit every year during the Cannes Film Festival.
 She did not remarry.

 Sears died at the age of 58 in early 1994 of multiple organ failure caused by cancer at the family home in Hinchley Wood near Esher, Surrey.
 Her son Adam Masters became a film and television editor while his brothers Giles and Dominic became feature-film art directors.